 You can renew your registration online, in person or by mail in many parts of New Hampshire, but these requirements vary widely depending on the city or town in which you live.
 Refer to your renewal notice or contact your city or town clerk’s office for specific instructions.

-Note: If you lose your registration close to your renewal period, it is best to complete the renewal process instead of ordering a duplicate that will only valid for a short time
+Note: If you lose your registration close to your renewal period, you can complete the renewal process instead of ordering a duplicate that will only valid for a short time

-To learn more about each of these New Hampshire license plate renewal methods, review the sections below.
+To learn more about each of these New Hampshire registration, decal and license plate renewal methods, review the sections below.

 Depending on the city or town where you live, you may be able to renew your registration credentials online for an added fee.
 If you wish to renew your DMV credentials online, you will typically need to provide at least one of the following:

-- Your vehicle’s license plate number and identification number (VIN)
+- Your vehicle’s license plate number and vehicle identification number (VIN)

 - The PIN from your DMV car registration renewal notice (contact your municipality directly if you do not know your PIN)

-Download our guide for step-by-step instructions on how to renew your NH registration online.
+Download our free guide for helpful instructions on renewing registration online.